mahasch/HackathonMicrosoft/README.md

 Nexus Productivity-Focused Submission

 ## What is our product?
-Our submission is a teams tab application that links to our website focusing on student productivity.
+Our submission is a Teams Tab application that seamlessly integrates with our website, focusing on enhancing student productivity.
+By integrating Teams, Outlook, and Calendar, we have created a centralized hub for students to access their resources and stay organized.

-We have integrated teams, outlook and Calendar to provide a centralised hub for students to access their resources and stay organised.
-It removes the need to switch between multiple applications, saving time and effort.
+This innovative application eliminates the need for students to switch between multiple applications, saving them valuable time and effort.
+With all the essential tools integrated into one platform, students can effortlessly focus on their work and efficiently manage their tasks.

-This allows users to focus on their work and stay on top of their tasks with ease and efficiency.
-Having a unified
+By leveraging the power of Teams, Outlook, and Calendar, students can access their files, communicate with peers and instructors, and keep track of important deadlines, all within a unified interface.
+This streamlined workflow promotes productivity and ensures that students can stay on top of their academic responsibilities with ease.

 ## Application Tracker
 Introducing our Job Application Tracker, a sophisticated solution for managing applications.
 Powered by a robust .NET Web API backend and integrated with Azure OpenAI and Microsoft Graph, this platform sets a new standard in organizational efficiency and career advancement.